Factory Physics

-Factory Physics is a book written by Wallace Hopp and Mark Spearman, which introduces a science of operations for manufacturing management.
+Factory Physics: Foundation of Manufacturing Management is a book written by Wallace Hopp and Mark Spearman, which introduces a science of operations for manufacturing management.
 According to the book's preface, Factory Physics is "a systematic description of the underlying behavior of manufacturing systems.
 Understanding it enables managers and engineers to work with the natural tendencies of manufacturing systems to: